tashfeenarshad/HWA/README.md

 Spring Boot

 # Testing
-Open eclipise or the IDe of your chocie and then open the src/main/testing folder and run it to see the tests.
+Open eclipise or the IDE of your chocie and then open the src/main/testing folder and run it to see the tests.
 Unit tests were carried put using JUnit and integeration tests as well with the addition of Mockito.

 # Authors
 Tashfeen Arshad